taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Asoka: **"Um...what?"**

 Min: **"Nothing.
 Are you an Exile?
-Where'd you get surface gear that makes you invisible?
+How come you can go invisible?
 And why do you have a pet squid?"**

 Asoka: **"Iri's not a squid, they're a cuttlefish!"**

 Min: **"Whatever.
-How come you showed up with the Peacekeepers?
-Are you a spy?"**
+Are you a spy?
+Why'd you show up with the Peacekeepers?"**

 A dark rage suddenly flares up on Asoka's face.